 Claim 1 is the only claim in the application.
 The description does not provide sufficient information about the invention to determine the subject matter to which the claim might reasonably be expected to be directed after it had been amended.

 No search at all is possible.
 A declaration will be made in accordance with Article 17(2)(a)(ii).
 In the written opinion, the claim should be objected to on the non-prior art grounds of lack of compliance with Article 6 and Rule 6.
-The International Searching Authority should also include in the objection on non-compliance with Article 6 and Rule 6 an indication to what degree these objections have been taken into account for the purposes of determining that no search at all is possible.
+The International Searching Authority should also include in the objection on non-compliance with Article 6 and Rule 6 an indication to what degree the objection has been taken into account for the purposes of determining that no search at all is possible.

 Example 2